God Drug: Plot summary

-God Drug is the story of one large acid trip that literally alters the reality and changes the lives of several college students and drug users.
+God Drug is the story of one large acid trip that essentially alters reality and changes the lives of several college students and drug users.
 The basic plot of the novel centers on the effects of the use of a form of LSD that the military tested out on some of its marines during Vietnam as a means of making its soldiers better in combat.
 The intent of the drug was to enable the soldiers to be able to communicate telepathically and thus be able to work together more effectively during battles.
 Unfortunately, the experiment did not go according to plan, and the LSD caused more warfare in an alternate reality than it was able to solve in actual reality.
 This powerful drug left only one survivor, Jovah.

 Jovah is never seen in the book, only referred to by the other characters.
 Jovah's reality was drastically altered by the use of the LSD and caused all of his thoughts to become realities.
 These realities were constant nightmares and wars within the users’ minds that actually became real.
 Anything that he believed to happen in his mind would actually take place.
 Therefore, Jovah had to be locked away in a sensory deprived room, secluded, and deemed insane and not allowed nor able to exist in normal society.
 The remnant personalities of Jovah's realities and those of the other soldiers that he was telepathically linked to have now been set free and are roaming around in the real world.
 Jovah wishes to be God-like by consuming all of the realities and personalities that make him up so that he can be completely whole.
 He attempts to do this by means of the LSD trips.